 Rolled out, in February 2022, this is a feature that helps you refine your search.
 However, it doesn’t appear until you use the search bar in Google Drive.

 This is a new hidden feature that’s broader than Google Drive but worth sharing.
 Insert smart chips into a Document, Sheet, Slide, and Calendar Invite to add context about people, files, dates, and events.
 Just insert your @ sign into a document as you see in this screenshot and a list of options is available to insert.
 This is handy when you want to insert and reference a related document, GSheet, calendar invites, etc.

 2. Insert an @ sign and the following box will appear

 Google is introducing even more new features 🎉 🎉 🎉

-Google aren’t ones to sit back and relax.
-They always have something new that’s in their development pipeline, and there are some useful new features they’ll be releasing that can help in organizing and managing your Google Drive.
+Google isn’t one to sit back and relax.
+They always have something new that’s in their development pipeline, and there are some useful new features they’ll be releasing that can help in organising and managing your Google Drive.

-How to use Google Drive Share Drives to improve file organisation 🗃️
+How to use Google Workspace Share Drives to improve file organisation 🗃️